ulule/StreamElementsWidgets/README.md

 ----

-📖 ℹ️ If you need a detailed how-to, a preview or a list of supported events and interactions, please refer to **[the public documentation](https://ulule.notion.site/ulule-stream-widgets)** (only in French 🇫🇷 for now, sorry).
+📖 ℹ️ If you need a detailed how-to or a list of supported events and interactions, please refer to **[the public documentation](https://ulule.notion.site/ulule-stream-widgets)** (only in French 🇫🇷 for now, sorry).

 ----
 ## Alert widget